Hephyrius/Gaia/README.md

 # Ki

-Nature inspired ML and Heuristic Combos.
+Machine Learning, Heuristic  and other ideas.
 For fun and science!

 ## Summary:

-This repo is just me experimenting with Heuristics, Machine Learning and other ideas.
+This library is a general experiment with Heuristics, Machine Learning and other AI related ideas.
-I don't intend for it to be used in any manner, for now atleast.
+The library is in a very early stage (ie alpha) and is focused more on exploring novel ideas rather than a specific focus on providing production-ready code.
 Although if you do use it in anything accademic, please cite me! it would be appreciated!

 ## Installation: